 Professional Development

-All administrators, teachers and employees of the Charter School will be provided professional development on the identification, services, and sensitivity necessary when dealing with homeless children and youth.
+All administrators, teachers and employees of the Charter School will be provided with professional development on the identification, services, and sensitivity necessary when dealing with homeless children and youth on an annual basis.
 (42 U.S.C. § 11433(d)(3).)
 All identified or suspected homeless children and youth will be referred to the Charter School Liaison.

 Acceptance of Course Work

 The Charter School will accept any coursework satisfactorily completed at any public school, a juvenile court school, a school in a country other than the United States, and/or a nonpublic, nonsectarian school or agency by a homeless student.

+Reporting

+When there are at least 15 students experiencing homelessness in the school, the school’s local control and accountability plan (LCAP) shall include goals and specific actions to improve student achievement and other outcomes of students experiencing homelessness.
+(Education Code 52052, 52060, 52064)

+At least annually, the Director or designee shall report to the Board on the identification of and outcomes for students experiencing homelessness, which may include, but are not limited to, the housing questionnaire responses, school attendance, student achievement test results, promotion and retention rates by grade level, graduation rates, suspension/expulsion rates, and other outcomes related to any goals and specific actions as identified in the LCAP should it apply.
+Based on the evaluation data, the school shall revise its strategies as needed to more effectively identify and support the education of students experiencing homelessness.

-Annual Policy Review
+Policy Review

-The Charter School shall annually review and revise any policies that may act as barriers to the identification of homeless children and youths or the enrollment of homeless children and youths at the Charter School.
+The Charter School shall review at least once every three years and revise any policies that may act as barriers to the identification of homeless children and youths or the enrollment of homeless children and youths at the Charter School.
 In reviewing and revising such policies, consideration shall be given to issues concerning transportation, immunization, residency, birth certificates, school records and other documentation, and guardianship.
 Special attention shall be given to ensuring the identification, enrollment, and attendance of homeless children and youths who are not currently attending school.